taha-hassan-vt/vitraj/README.md

 load signatures for six key waveforms selected from REDD (http://redd.csail.mit.edu/) house_3 high frequency data.

-To use, please cite the following.
+To use in academic work, please cite the following.

 An empirical investigation of VI-trajectory based load signatures for non-intrusive load monitoring.
 Taha Hassan, Fahad Javed and Naveed Arshad, IEEE Transactions on Smart Grid, 2014.